aliemadabdo/CPP-with-The-Cherno-/tutorials/vectors/readme.md

 if (vec1 == vec2) { /* Vectors are equal */ }
 if (vec1 != vec2) { /* Vectors are not equal */ }
 if (vec1 < vec2) { /* vec1 is lexicographically less than vec2 */ }

 ```
+- Best case: O(1) — if the vectors differ in the very first element.
+- Worst case: O(n) — if the vectors are of the same size and identical, where n is the size of the vectors.

 ## Advanced Operations
 ```cpp